Wee Waa: Sport

 The town has a multi-function Sports Complex, which also acts as a de facto community centre.

 The most popular sport in Wee Waa is rugby league, the name of the town's club is the Wee Waa Panthers.
 The Panthers compete in the Group 4 Rugby League competition, which is based in the areas surrounding Tamworth.
 The club's most famous export is Jamie Lyon.
 A club junior, Lyon famously left his professional career with the Parramatta Eels to return for a season with the Wee Waa Panthers.
 The first-grade team went on to win that year (2004) against Moree, 55 to 12.
 Lyon returned to professional football with St Helens for two years to play in the European Super League.
 Following this, Lyon played for the Manly Warringah Sea Eagles playing from 2007 to 2016, winning a premiership in 2008 and 2011.

 The local soccer club is the Wee Waa United Football Club.
 In 2019, the club won the Namoi Premier League beating Narrabri FC 2–1 in extra time.
 The game was broadcast across the state on BarTV.

 Wee Waa produced Andrew Currey, the former Australian Olympic javelin athlete and the nation's leading javelin specialist in the 1990s.
-Curry competed at two Olympic games; Atlanta 1996 & Sydney 2000.
-Additionally, Curry competed in three Commonwealth Games: 1994 Victoria, 1998 Kuala Lumpur, and 2002 Manchester.
+Currey competed at two Olympic games; Atlanta 1996 & Sydney 2000.
+Additionally, Currey competed in three Commonwealth Games: 1994 Victoria, 1998 Kuala Lumpur, and 2002 Manchester.

-Wee Waa is known for its large population of southern blue-tip yabbies.
-On 4 September 1995, Eric Gordon set the Australian record, catching a specimen that measured 47cm.